Philippe Augé re-elected President of the University of Montpellier

-The board of directors of the University of Montpellier, which has become an experimental public institution*, met on Wednesday 15 December 2021.
-Philippe Augé, Professor of Public Law, was re-elected President of the University of Montpellier for a four-year term.
+The Board of Directors of the University of Montpellier, now an experimental public establishment*, met on Wednesday December 15, 2021.
+Philippe Augé, Professor of Public Law, was re-elected President of the University of Montpellier, for a four-year term.

-The only candidate for the presidency, Philippe Augé received 31 votes out of the 36 members of the Board of Directors.
-Last November, the lists supporting him obtained 11 of the 14 seats in the teacher-researchers, teachers and researchers colleges.
+Philippe Augé, the only candidate for the presidency, received 31 votes out of the 36 members of the Board of Directors.
+Last November, the lists supporting him won 11 of the 14 seats in the teacher-researcher, teacher and researcher colleges.

-Aged 54, Philippe Augé is a professor of public law specialising in tax law and public finance.
-He was elected president of the University of Montpellier in 2015 and re-elected in 2019.
-He was previously president of the University of Montpellier 1 since 2009.
+Philippe Augé, 54, is a professor of public law specializing in tax law and public finance.
+Elected President of the University of Montpellier in 2015 and re-elected in 2019, he was previously President of the University of Montpellier 1 since 2009.

-At the same meeting, Bruno Fabre, Professor of Management Sciences, was re-elected Vice-Chairman of the Board of Directors (31 votes out of 36), a position he held during the two previous terms of office since the merger in 2015.
-The other vice-presidents will be elected, on the proposal of the President, during the first half of January 2022.
+At the same meeting, Bruno Fabre, Professor of Management Sciences, was re-elected Vice-Chairman of the Board of Directors (31 votes out of 36), a position he held during the previous two terms since the 2015 merger.
+The other Vice-Chairmen and Vice-Chairwomen will be elected, on the proposal of the Chairman, during the first half of January 2022.